LoveYouFyi/LoveYouFyi/README.md

 * Deployed to cloud Firebase, makes use of Firestore database

 ### Codebase
-**LoveYouForms** is comprised of an App Wrapper, and the primary codebase is a Node Package - I recommend checking it out.
+**LoveYouForms** is comprised of an App Wrapper, and a Node Package (the primary codebase) - I recommend checking it out.

 1. Node Package **(primary codebase)** repo is here ❤️ **<a href="https://github.com/LoveYouFyi/loveyouforms-package">loveyouforms-package</a>** ❤️